-Reviews fall into the categories of Comment, Opinion, and Columns.
-When writing a review you are expressing your opinion.
 Remember to be fair.
 You can be witty, but you should never be nasty.
 Never rant because you feel strongly about something.
-Sometimes you can get away with arguing if you amuse and inform.
+Sometimes, you can get away with an argument if you amuse and inform.

 - Choose a genre you enjoy reading.

-- Include correct title, author, imprint, and ISBN number.
+- Include the correct title, author, imprint, and ISBN number.

 - Write about the plot of the book in present tense, for example, say ‘Debra wakes up…’ and not ‘Debra woke up…’.